kallemahendhar/Movie_Recommendation_System/README.md

 # Movie_Recommendation_System
-The sources provide extensive, detailed information about the design, implementation, and deployment of your project, the **Movie Recommendation System**.

 Below is a comprehensive structure and content for your GitHub `README.md` file, drawing on all the technical and conceptual details available in the excerpts.